b-analyst/Mental-Health-Label-Prediction/README.md

 ## Data Source:

-Since a dataset containing text excerpts from individuals living with a mental health condition does not exist, I had to build my own.
+Since a dataset containing text excerpts from individuals living with a mental health condition does not publicly exist, I had to build my own.
 I did this by extracting data from subreddits on the six classes I chose:
 - r/depression
 - r/ptsd
 - r/cptsd